 3. Roman Shades

 Roman Shades are soft window treatments that offer a more decorative look to the bedroom and if style outranks room darkening, you will definitely need a blackout liner if you choose Romans.
-I can’t deny that Romans will amp up the look of the bedroom and will add a sense of solace and flair as you relax and end your day.
-Some light will spill out around the edges and if you mount Romans outside the window, leave an extra width and length to provide more space around the edges to create a darker room.
+I can’t deny that Romans will amp up the look of the bedroom and will add a sense of solace and flair as you relax and end of day; however, some light will spill out around the edges.
+If you mount these shades outside the frame of the window, leave extra width and length to provide more space around the edges to create a darker room.

 We do spend a lot of time sleeping and relaxing, so don’t overlook the bedroom.
 Bedroom window treatments need special consideration in controlling light together with expressing good taste.
 Your bedroom should be the spot that envelops your sleepy soul so you can awaken renewed each morning!